hsfeng/generator-amdblah/README.md

 # generator-amdblah

-A [Yeoman](http://yeoman.io) generator for starting a project with Express, RequireJS, Backbone.js + Handlebars both on server and client side, i18next, Moment.js and Bootstrap.
+A [Yeoman](http://yeoman.io) generator for starting a project with Express, RequireJS, Backbone+Marionette, Handlebars both on server and client side, i18next, Moment.js and Bootstrap.

 ## Getting Started